bruin-data/ingestr/docs/commands/ingest.md

    --dest-uri '<your-destination-uri-here>'
 ```

-## Required Options
+## Required flags

-- `--source-uri TEXT`: Specifies the URI of the data source.
-This parameter is required.
+- `--source-uri TEXT`: Required.
+Specifies the URI of the data source.
-- `--dest-uri TEXT`: Specifies the URI of the destination where data will be ingested.
-This parameter is required.
+- `--dest-uri TEXT`: Required.
+Specifies the URI of the destination where data will be ingested.
-- `--source-table TEXT`: Defines the source table to fetch data from.
-This parameter is required.
+- `--source-table TEXT`: Required.
+Defines the source table to fetch data from.

-## Optional Options
+## Optional flags

 - `--dest-table TEXT`: Designates the destination table to save the data.
 If not specified, defaults to the value of `--source-table`.
 - `--incremental-key TEXT`: Identifies the key used for incremental data strategies.
 Defaults to `None`.